IAPMESuisse

 For Swiss SMEs, often constrained by limited resources, integrating AI into software development can represent a significant time and efficiency gain.
 AI assistants can help automate repetitive tasks, reduce errors, and enhance the quality of the code produced.
 This is particularly important in a country like Switzerland, where precision and quality are essential values.

 Moreover, these tools allow SME development teams to focus on innovative features and customer satisfaction while adhering to the high standards of the Swiss market.
+Studies across European software firms have shown that developers using AI coding assistants complete tasks up to 55% faster for certain categories of work — a productivity multiplier that is transformative for small teams.

 Understanding Legal Implications: The nFADP